FOCUS ON YOUTH MUSICIANS

 MUSIC IN THE SCHOOLS

-Again this year, professional musicians from our Festival will be working in the music room with the current crop of enthusiastic jazz students of Seaside High School.
+This year, professional musicians from our Festival will be working in the music room with the current crop of enthusiastic jazz students of Pacific Grove High School.
 This program is very well received and the students are always excited to meet and be mentored by the stars of our festival.

 JAZZ BASH YOUTH CLINIC

-This year Blue Street Jazz Band and Side Street Strutters share the teaching of this two hour clinic.
+Again this year we will present this two hour clinic taught by Festival Musicians.
 Each year this clinic is open to all school age student musicians who wish to attend.
 Our clinicians introduce these young players to the early jazz styles through ensemble and solo work, building confidence and musicianship.

 INSTRUMENT RESCUE PROJECT

 Over the years we have encouraged the donation of instruments that have been” lovingly stored ” in forgotten places.
-We then donate them to the music department at Seaside High School, our adopted high school.
-These additional instruments in the school help keep our kind of music alive and accessible.
+We then donate them to the music departments of local high schools.
+These additional instruments in the schools help keep our kind of music alive and accessible.
 Download Instrument Rescue Project Brochure here

 JAZZ BASH RAFFLE

-Look for the charming and enthusiastic Seaside High School music students selling raffle tickets in the De Anza lobby as well as throughout the Festival venues.
-In the last few years the raffle proceeds have enabled the school to purchase timpani and a full drum kit among other needed instruments.
-Remember that music programs in schools are among the last to be funded and Seaside High is one of the fortunate ones to still have a music program and an extremely dedicated music director.
+Look for the charming and enthusiastic Pacific Grove High School music students selling raffle tickets in the De Anza lobby as well as throughout the Festival venues.
+In the last few years the raffle proceeds have enabled local schools to purchase needed instruments.
+Remember that music programs in schools are among the last to be funded.